MicrosoftDocs/cross-device/project-rome-docs/objectivec-api/remotesystems/MCDRemoteSystemAuthorizationKindFilter.md

 * `authorizationKind` The authorization type to filter for.

 #### Returns
-A new instance of this class with the given authorization filter.
+Returns an MCDRemoteSystemAuthorizationKindFilter object with the provided authorization filter.

 ### initWithKind
 `- (nullable instancetype)initWithKind:(MCDRemoteSystemAuthorizationKind)authorizationKind;`